kurtamohler/pyobject-preservation/README.md

 ## Implementation

+To implement PyObject preservation in your own project, you can use the implementation in this repo as an example.
+Let's look at how it's done.

 ### Project architecture

+First, let's look at how the modules and files in this project are organized.

-In this repo, `mylib` is a pure-Python library, starting in [`mylib/__init__.py`](mylib/__init__.py). `mylib` calls into `_mylib`, which is a Python library implemented in C++ with CPython in [`mylib/csrc/Module.cpp`](mylib/csrc/Module.cpp) and the other files in
+`mylib` is a pure-Python library, starting in [`mylib/__init__.py`](mylib/__init__.py). `mylib` calls into `_mylib`, which is a Python library implemented in C++ with CPython in [`mylib/csrc/Module.cpp`](mylib/csrc/Module.cpp) and the other files in